hp-plus5/mapp/README.md

 # MAPP

 Welcome to Mapp!
 This is a use of the Mapbox GL JS API to the ends of creating mapping software that's more approachable and direct than the default Mapbox or Google Maps products.
+(Nothing like blind ambition!)
 This project needs built out quite a bit more.

 In the project directory, you can run:
 ### `npm start`